iu-students/route-optimization-platform/docs/user-acceptance-tests.md

 **Preconditions:**
 - API server is available at `http://139.100.207.201:5000/docs`
+- The user is authenticated in the system
-- Target server selected: `http://139.100.207.201:5001` - MVPv1
+- Target server selected: Latest MVP version
 - The user has a prepared JSON scenario file
 - The user has started the solution in background mode and received a "started" status response

 **Steps:**
-1. Wait 2 minutes after starting the solution, then send GET requests to the `/solution` endpoint until the status returns "done".
+1. Send a GET request to the `/solution` endpoint.
+During computation, receive a response with status "computing" and the solution stage (one of: starting, parsing, solving, solving_vehicles, solving_loaders, feedback_iteration).
-2. Verify the solution structure:
+2. Receive a response with status "done" and the solution.
+Verify the solution structure:
    - Solution contains routes for loaders
    - Solution contains routes for vehicles with depot arrival times
 3. Verify strict constraint compliance: